3 key takeaways

 Unless explicitly requested, avoid sending your documents in a zip file.
 Attach each document individually to make it more convenient for the recipient to access and review.

-Your reference and recommendation letters are crucial in supporting your qualifications and achievements.
+Your reference letters and recommendation letters are crucial in supporting your qualifications and achievements.
 They provide a deeper, personalized insight into your skills, giving the reader a clearer picture of what you bring to the table.

 To make the most impact, your resume, cover letters, and professional endorsement letters should tell a unified story about your experience and skills.
 When they tie together, they create a clear narrative, making it easier for the reader to see why you’re the perfect fit for their org.